Yes, Vision Does Affect A Child’s Learning Development!

 Here, we’ll discuss why children’s vision is crucial to their ability to learn, and what to do to ensure that your child is set up for success.

-Children’s Vision Issues Are Common
+Children’s Vision Issues Are More Common Than You May Think

 Vision changes rapidly as the eye develops and that development occurs fastest during childhood.
 This means that children’s vision is anything but stable.
 As a child grows, their eyes grow and change shape.
 A school-aged kid can have 20/20 vision at one point in time, and then hit a growth spurt and have a significant refractive error in a short period of time.